truenas/middleware/docs/userguide/freenas_storage.rst

 .. image:: images/replication2a.png

-Table 8.3a summarizes the available options in the "Add Replication Task" screen.
+Table 8.3a summarizes the available options in the "Add Replication" screen.

 **Table 8.3a: Adding a Replication Task**